prast567/Wrangle-and-Analyze-Data/README.md

 <a id='clean'></a>
 ## Cleaning Data
-This is the final stage of data wrangling.This stage consists of 3 parts Define:-Here I defined the cleaning step which is to be performed.For example If we need to drop some unnecessary columns ,we can mention here.In this project different definitions include:-
+This is the final stage of data wrangling.This stage consists of 3 parts<br>
+<b>Define:-</b>Here I defined the cleaning step which is to be
+performed.For example If we need to drop some unnecessary columns ,we can mention here.In this project different definitions include:-
-Merging all the 3 dataframes
+Merging all the 3 dataframes,
-Combining dog stages into one column.
+Combining dog stages into one column,
-Replacing names that doesn't look realistic.
+Replacing names that doesn't look realistic,
-Dropping the unwanted columns.
+Dropping the unwanted columns.<br>
-Code:-Here,we write the actual code with performs the action written in the defined part.For example here we write code to drop the columns.
+<b>Code:-</b>Here,we write the actual code with performs the action
+written in the defined part.For example here we write code to drop the columns.<br>
-Test:-Finally in this part we check whether the above written code works as per our requirement i.e we check whether those columns have been dropped or not for which we have written the code.
+<b>Test:-</b>Finally in this part we check whether the above written code
+works as per our requirement i.e we check whether those columns have been dropped or not for which we have written the code.
 ## Conclusion:-